 Located in the beautiful Plantation Golf Club, Fraser’s Tavern has a decidedly relaxed, inviting feel with an open dining room and bar featuring comfortable leather furniture, big booths, large-screened TVs, a dart board and floor-to-ceiling windows that provide 270-degree views of the adjacent Heron Point and Atlantic Dunes courses.
 Outdoor seating is also available on the spacious porch.

-Open for breakfast, lunch, happy hour and dinner, Fraser’s is the perfect place to join your favorite foursome for breakfast or lunch, gather with friends and neighbors for a cold beer or bring the family for a casual dinner.
+Offering grab-and-go breakfast from 7-11am in season, lunch, happy hour and dinner, Fraser’s is the perfect place to join your favorite foursome for lunch, gather with friends and neighbors for a cold beer or bring the family for a casual dinner.